rubino25/RatOS/site/docs/configuration/beacon_contact.md

 ### RatOS configuration
-On a VC4 the beacon contact feature is by default activated, for any other printer you need to enable it manually by overriding the needed variables.
-This is the recommended beacon contact configuration.
+The beacon contact feature is deactivated by default, enable it by copying this recommended configuration into your printer.cfg.
 ```
 #####
 # Beacon probe configuration